gogetdata/ggd-recipes/docs/source/quick-start.rst

 .. note::

     In order to activate and use a data package's environment variables you must be in the conda environment where the data package was installed.
-If are in an different conda environment than the one where the data package was installed you will not be able to use the data package's environment variables.
+If you are in an different conda environment than the one where the data package was installed you will not be able to use the data package's environment variables.
 Instead, use :code:`ggd get-files`